Sør-Trøndelag: History

 People have lived in this region for thousands of years (see Rock carvings in Central Norway, Nøstvet and Lihult cultures and Corded Ware culture).
 The fertile lowland bordering the Trondheimsfjord was probably the most important power centre in the Viking Age.
 Oretinget was an assembly hall located alongside the Nid River in Trondheim that served as the coronation place for Viking kings such as Harald Fairhair (865 to 933 AD) and his son Haakon I the Good.
 Nidaros (the former name of Trondheim) served as Norway's capital during the Viking era up until the early part of the 13th century.

 Trondheim was the seat of the archbishop for several centuries, and an important pilgrimage destination following the death of St Olav in 1030.

-Røros, in the southeastern part of the county, is a well-preserved mining town on a mountain plateau, and is a Unesco World Heritage Site.
+Røros, in the southeastern part of the county, is a well-preserved mining town on a mountain plateau, and is a UNESCO World Heritage Site.

 Economy

-Mining in Røros and Løkken in Meldal lasted for about 300 years, and Thamshavnbanen, the old electric railway from Orkdal to Løkken, is still usable.
+Mining in Røros and Løkken in Meldal lasted for about 300 years, and Thamshavnbanen, the old electric railway from Orkdalen to Løkken, is still usable.
 The constant fires used to crack the rock in the mines demanded vast amounts of firewood; the montane forests on the mountain plateau near Røros still have not fully recovered.
 Along the coast, fishing has always been important.
 Farming was and still is important in the whole county, with the most economical important agriculture taking place in the fertile lowland valleys, such as in Melhus, Orkdal, Skaun, Midtre Gauldal, Malvik and Trondheim, but also near the outer seaboard, such as in Ørland and Rissa.
 The city of Trondheim has always been at the centre of this area, with administrative functions, as well as industry based on agricultural produce, and more recently education, high-tech business and healthcare.

 Transportation

 Sør-Trøndelag is connected to the other counties by the European Route 6 (E6) which passes by Trondheim and connects Oslo in the south and runs north along the coast and terminates just east of Kirkenes in Finnmark.
 European route E39 connects Sør-Trøndelag to Møre og Romsdal.

-There are two airports in Sør-Trøndelag: Røros airport and Ørland airport.
-Trondheim's airport, Værnes, is actually located in Stjørdal in Nord-Trøndelag.
+There are two airports in Sør-Trøndelag: Røros Airport and Ørland Airport.
+Trondheim's airport, Værnes, was actually located in Stjørdal Municipality in neighboring Nord-Trøndelag county.

 There are local trains that connect several municipalities; there are also trains that connect Trondheim to Oslo, Bodø, Røros, and Steinkjer in Norway, as well as Storlien in Sweden.

 Hurtigruten's coastal liner has daily, early- to mid-morning stops in Trondheim on both north- and south-bound trips.
 There are also frequent commuter boats that connect smaller communities including some that connect Trondheim to Vanviken as well as other ports of call including: Brekstad; Kjørsvikbugen; Volden, Hitra; and Kristiansund.

 Additionally, during the summer months larger cruise ships stop in Trondheim.